Checkmarx/kics/docs/dockerhub.md

                                      cannot be provided with query exclusion flags can be provided multiple times or as a comma separated string
                                      example: 'e69890e6-fce5-461d-98ad-cb98318dfc96,4728cd65-a20c-49da-8b31-9c08b423e4db'
-      --minimal-ui                   simplified version of CLI output
+      --input-data string            path to query input data files -b, --library string               path to directory with libraries (default "./assets/libraries") --minimal-ui                   simplified version of CLI output
       --no-progress                  hides the progress bar
-      --output-name string           name used on report creations (default "results") -o, --output-path string           directory path to store reports -p, --path strings                 paths or directories to scan
+      --disable-full-descriptions    disable request for full descriptions and use default vulnerability descriptions --output-name string           name used on report creations (default "results") -o, --output-path string           directory path to store reports -p, --path strings                 paths or directories to scan